 In short, if you stop taking finasteride daily, you’ll lose the hair you’ve gained in about one year.
 Finasteride isn’t a lifetime cure — instead, it’s a treatment that you need to keep taking if you want to continue to stop hair loss.

 Everything you need to keep the hair on your head.
 If you're into that.
 Try hims for $5.

 Is Finasteride Safe to Use Long Term?

-Since finasteride only prevents hair loss while it’s active in your body, you’ll need to use it over the long term if your goal is to stop baldness and keep as much of your hair as possible.
+Since finasteride only prevents hair loss while it’s active in your body, you’ll need to use it daily over the long term if your goal is to stop baldness and keep as much of your hair as possible.

-Do Finasteride Side Effects Stop With Usage?
+Do Finasteride Side Effects Stop with Usage?

-So, What Happens if You Stop Taking Finasteride?
+So, What Happens If You Stop Taking Finasteride?